MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 Check entries have the following two properties:

 * **Key** - Key that should be present on the object according to the matching preset.
-* **Check optional** - Check the optional tags of the matching preset.
+* **Require optional** - Require the key even if the key is in the optional tags of the matching preset .

-This check works be first determining the matching preset and then checking if **Key** is a "recommended" key for this object according to the preset, **Check optional** will expand the check to tags that are "optional* on the object.
+This check works by first determining the matching preset and then checking if **Key** is a "recommended" key for this object according to the preset, **Require optional** will expand the check to tags that are "optional* on the object.
 Note: currently linked presets are not checked.

 ## Filters